-Lan Huang, Ph.D. is our Co-founder, Chairman and Chief Executive Officer and has been a member of the board of directors since November 2014.
-Dr. Huang brings over ten years of entrepreneurial experience in the Chinese and U.S. biotechnology industries.
-In 2010, Dr. Huang founded Wanchun Biotech, the former holding company of our U.S. subsidiary.
+Lan Huang, Ph.D. is our co-founder, Chairperson and Chief Executive Officer and has been a member of our board of directors since November 2014.
+Dr. Huang brings over fifteen years of entrepreneurial experience in the Chinese and U.S. biotechnology industries.
+In 2010, Dr. Huang co-founded Wanchun Biotech, the former holding company of our U.S. subsidiary.
 In 2007, Dr. Huang co-founded Wuxi MTLH Biotechnology Co.
-Ltd, where she served as CEO in 2010 and continues to hold a directorship.
+Ltd, where she served as Chief Executive Officer in 2010 and continues to hold a directorship.
 The rights related to the development and marketing of the peptide drug in China, which drug Dr. Huang designed while at Wuxi MTLH Biotechnology Co.
 Ltd, were sold to Shanghai Pharmaceutical Group in 2010.
 Additionally, in 2008, Dr. Huang co-founded Paramax International Inc., a CRO that conducts clinical trials for global biopharmaceutical and medical device companies.
 Paramax International Inc. was acquired by ReSearch Pharmaceutical Services, Inc. in 2009.
-Dr. Huang was trained at Memorial Sloan Kettering Cancer Center from 1998 to 2002, where her research in cancer signaling pathways involving P53 degradation was published in Science.
+Dr. Huang was trained at Memorial Sloan Kettering Cancer Center from 1998 to 2002, where she solved the first E2-E3 ubiquitin ligase, which is an important discovery in cancer signaling pathways involving P53 degradation.
+This paper was published in Science.
 Her translational research in cancer signaling pathways involving RAS was published in two Nature papers.
 She has invented and holds patents for a number of biotech products for oncology and dermatology indications.
-Dr. Huang received her B.A., Magna Cum Laude and Phi Beta Kappa, from Lawrence University, where she served as a trustee from 2012 to 2015.
+Dr. Huang received her B.A., magna cum laude and Phi Beta Kappa, from Lawrence University, where she served as a trustee from 2012 to 2015.
 She received her Ph.D. in chemistry from the University of California at Berkeley, where she won the international-level Women's Opportunity Award given by Soroptimist International.
 She also studied at Fudan University in Shanghai, China.